josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🏛️_diplomatic_inviolability_and_influence_drift.md

 ---

-## ⚖️ Why this matters for prevention
+## ⚖️ Why This Matters For Prevention
 Genocide prevention and IHL compliance require:

 - early interruption,